CoasterCms/coastercms/README.md

 #Coaster CMS - web-feet/coastercms

-The repository for Coaster Cms (coastercms.org) a  Laravel based Content Management System with advanced features and The Physical Web Integration.
+The repository for Coaster CMS (coastercms.org) a Laravel based Content Management System with advanced features and The Physical Web Integration.

+##Quick Install

+To get up and running with Coaster CMS as quickly as possible you can use Laravel's built-in php artisan serve command.

 ##Install